marcodigennaro/CLF-C02/Cheat_Sheet.md

 - **AWS Systems Manager**
   - Manage your resources on AWS and in multicloud and hybrid environments
 - **AWS Management Consolle**

-### AWS Cloud Adoption Framework (AWS CAF)

-### Other Services ###
-- Amazon WorkSpace
-  - Managed Desktop as a Service (DaaS) solution to easily provision Windows or Linux desktops
-  - Great to eliminate management of on-premiseVDI (Virtual Desktop Infrastructure)
-  - Fast and quickly scalable to thousands of users
-  - Secured data – integrates with KMS
-  - Pay-as-you-go service with monthly or hourly rates
-- Amazon AppSteam 2.0
-  - Desktop Application Streaming Service
-  - Deliver to any computer, without acquiring, provisioning infrastructure
-  - The application is delivered from within a web browser  AWS IoT Core
-- AWS IoT Core
-  - allows you to easily connect IoT devices to the AWS Cloud
-  - Serverless, secure & scalable to billions of devices and trillions of messages
-  - Your applications can communicate with your devices even when they aren’t connected
-- Amazon Elastic Transcoder
-  - ElasticTranscoder is used to convert media files stored in S3 into media files in the formats required by consumer playback devices (phones etc..)
-- AWS AppSync
-  - Store and sync data across mobile and web apps in real-time
-  - Makes use of GraphQL (mobile technology from Facebook)
-- AWS Amplify — A set of tools and services that helps you develop and deploy scalable full-stack web and mobile applications
-- AWS Device Farm — Fully-managed service that tests your web and mobile apps against desktop browsers, real mobile devices, and tablets
-- AWS Backup — Fully-managed service to centrally manage and automate backups across AWS services
-- Disaster Strategy
-  - Backup and Restore
-  - Pilot Light
-  - Warm Standby
-  - Multi-site/Hot-site
-- Amazon Elastic Disaster Recovery (DRS) — Quickly and easily recover your physical, virtual, and cloud-based servers into AWS
-- AWS DataSync
-  - Move large amounts of data from on-premises to AWS
-  - Replication tasks can be scheduled hourly, daily, weekly
-  - The replication tasks are incremental after the first full load
-- AWS Application Discovery Service
-  - Plan migration projects by gathering information about on-premises data centers
-  - Server utilization data and dependency mapping are important for migrations
-  - Agentless Discovery (AWS Agentless Discovery Connector) → VM inventory, configuration, and performance history such as CPU, memory, and disk usage
-  - Agent-based Discovery (AWS Application Discovery Agent) → System configuration, system performance, running processes, and details of the network connections between systems
-  - Resulting data can be viewed within AWS Migration Hub
-- AWS Application Migration Service (MNG)
-- AWS Migration Evaluator
-- AWS Migration Hub
-  - Central location to collect servers and applications inventory data for the assessment, planning, and tracking of migrations to AWS
-  - Helps accelerate your migration to AWS, automate lift-and-shift
-  - AWS Migration Hub Orchestrator — provides pre-built templates to save time and effort migrating enterprise apps (e.g., SAP, Microsoft SQL Server…)
-  - Supports migrations status updates from Application Migration Service (MGN) and Database Migration Service (DMS)
-- AWS Fault Injection Simulator (FIS)
-  - A fully managed service for running fault injection experiments on AWS workloads
-  - Based on Chaos Engineering — stressing an application by creating disruptive events (e.g., a sudden increase in CPU or memory), observing how the system responds, and implementing improvements
-- AWS Step Functions
-  - Build a serverless visual workflow to orchestrate your Lambda functions
-  - Use cases: order fulfillment, data processing, web applications, any workflow
-- AWS Ground Station
-  - Fully managed service that lets you control satellite communications, process data, and scale your satellite operations
-  - Use cases: weather forecasting, surface imaging, communications, video broadcasts
-- Amazon Pinpoint
-  - Scalable 2-ways (inbound/outbound) marketing communication service
-  - Supports email, SMS, push, voice, and in-app messaging
-  - Use cases: run campaigns by sending marketing, bulk, and transactional SMS messages